Continental Chess- General Tournament Information

 Complete details of all our tournaments appear in the Tournament Life section of Chess Life and in this website.
 If you have trouble understanding the symbols or abbreviations, see "How To Get The Most From Tournament Life" on the first page of Tournament Life each month, or click on "How To Get The Most From Tournament Life."

-REFUND POLICY: If you cannot attend one of our tournaments, send us an email at least 2 hours before the first round.
+REFUND POLICY: If you cannot attend one of our tournaments, send us an email at least an hour before the first round.
 If this is not possible, call the tournament site and ask for the chess tournament.
 You can apply the entire fee (no service charge) to future tournaments, or obtain a refund of the fee minus a $15 service charge.
 To apply the fee, wait until you know which event(s) you wish to enter and then send a check for the balance, saying which tournament you have a credit from, or if your credit is sufficient by itself, enter by email (see addresses above) and any balance remaining is a further credit.
 You can also pay the balance of an entry fee, using a credit from a previous event, at www.paypal.com, making payment to ChesstourAtAOL.com ("@" instead of "At.")

 You may also give notice of withdrawal by writing us at least 8 days before the first round.
 NO REFUND, full or partial, is EVER given once you have started playing your game in the first round.

 PLEASE ALLOW up to four weeks to receive your

 refund.
 Especially during busy periods such as June-August or

 November-January, we tend to have a large backlog of work: entries, refunds,